MrYsLab/s3-extend/docs/pico_blocks.md

 and FALSE when the comparison is false.

 ## Reporter Blocks

+Reporter blocks retrieve the current value for a selected sensor.

 ### SENSOR Current Value
 This block reports the current value of the selected sensor.